<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 Brighten up your home

-Of course, there are many more factors that go into selling your home, but starting with these tasks can help you get a leg up on the competition.
+Of course, many more factors go into selling your home, but starting with these tasks can help you get a leg up on the competition.
 Use the helpful checklist below to help prioritize your home selling tasks!
-And then check out MilitaryByOwner's library of home selling resources.
+Then check out MilitaryByOwner's library of home selling resources.

 Share this image on your own site!
 Simply copy and paste the text in the box.